-The casing for the Paper TaskCam is constructed from two A4 sheets of card or paper, cut out according to the template we provide.
-The device requires a custom Arduino shield, buy online at cost price, or follow the open-source plans to make yourself.
+The casing for the Paper TaskCam is constructed from two A4 sheets of card or paper, cut out according to the template we provide. he device requires a custom Arduino shield, which you can buy online at cost price, or make yourself using open-source plans we provide.
 Smart power management means that two AA batteries provide more than enough power for an entire user study.

 TaskCam Arduino shield available here